girishjjain/DevResx/scala.md

 ### In Scala
 * primitives in Java are objects in Scala
-* In Java, you “implement” interface, in Scala, you “extend” or “mix in” traits.
+* In Java, you “implement” interface, in Scala, you “extend” or “mix in” traits
 * classes can’t have static members, instead, Scala has Singleton objects
-* Scala implicitly imports members of packages java.lang and scala, as well as members of a singleton object named Predef, into every Scala source file
+* Scala implicitly imports members of packages `java.lang` and `scala`, as well as members of a singleton object named `Predef`, into every Scala source file
-* constructors other than primary constructor are called auxiliary constructors and very auxiliary constructor must invoke another constructor of the same class as its first action.
+* constructors other than primary constructor are called auxiliary constructors and every auxiliary constructor must invoke another constructor of the same class as its first action.
 Also, only primary constructor can invoke a superclass constructor.
 * while and do-while constructs are called “loops”, not expressions, and their result type is Unit
 * if statement yields a value
 * assignment results in Unit value
+* you can define classes and singleton objects inside other classes and singleton objects

 ### Syntax, In Scala: